phagmaier/kuhnPoker/README.md

 should lose about 1/18 a chip per hand played with player2 winning that same amount since it is  a 0 sum game

+## HOW STRATEGIES ARE REPRESENTED
+Player1 and Player2 each have a unique strategy for each of the possible three hands.
+This is represented as an array for player1 it is:
+[check,bet,fold_when_bet_to_after_check, call_when_bet_to_after_check].
+For player one the array is structred as [check_check,bet_check,bet_fold,bet_call].
+For both players the first two and last two elements of the array should sum to 100.

+## HOW IT WORKS
+Go through each possible card for both the first and the second player.
+Determine the current value for each action with the current strategies for each player.
+Calculate the regret of chosing strategy A rather than strategy b.
+For example the regret of player one checking then calling a bet from player2 is calling - folding.
+But because each player plays a mixed strategy you must account for the percentage of how often they bet with certain hands.
+Which is why we do a cumulative regret for each hand.
+Because player 2 can have any of the two other cards when we have a card we must find the regret for both of these conditions to try and find the optimal strategy for say when we have a jack since they could have either a king or a queen.
+Once we have our regrets we update our new strategy to bee each regret / sum of regrets.
+Note that we do not include negative regrets we want to increase the percentage that we take actions we regreted not taking and we can't have a negative percentage so all negative regrets are 0'd.
+Once we have done this for x number of iterations tracking all our current strategies (represented as percentages through decimal points) we then sum all of these strategies and then didivide by the number of iterations and we do this for each unique strategy for each unqiue card

+## CURRENT PROBLEMS
+The way I'm implimenting the algorithm does not seem to be yeilding the optimal results.
+Play2 should win about 1/18 chips a hand and player1 should lose about the same but in my current implimentation playr2 seems to be losing at a margin of about 1/1000 per hand so the two players are close to equilibrium even though this game does not have a perfectly equal strategy for both players and as stated earlier player2 should have the advantage.

 ## Sources:
 https://www.ma.imperial.ac.uk/~dturaev/neller-lanctot.pdf